Hilaria Baldwin Gets Beach Workout In, Looks Slim One Month Post-Pregnancy

-According to a report from Daily Mail, the new mother of four, managed some double duty as she gave her abs a workout while also spending some quality time with the family on the beach.
+According to a report from Daily Mail, the new mother of four managed some double duty as she gave her abs a workout while also spending some quality time with the family on the beach.

-On Tuesday, the 34-year-old wife of actor Alec Baldwin took three of her four children to the beach, Carmen, four, Rafael, three, and Leonardo, one, and she multitasked while they played, and the yoga instructor also managed to share the mini workout with her Instagram followers.
+On Tuesday, the 34-year-old wife of actor Alec Baldwin took three of her four children to the beach, Carmen, 4, Rafael, 3, and Leonardo, 1, and she multitasked while they played, and the yoga instructor also managed to share the mini workout with her Instagram followers.

 Baldwin’s quick core workout garnered over 200,000 views in mere hours on the popular social media network.
 She posted the short video with the caption, “Abs on the beach with little builders (Carmen and Rafa) and one tiny merbaby (Leo).
 5 of the first set and 10 of the second.
 3 sets #wegotthis2018.”